HybirdCorp/creme_crm/README.md

    - For PostGreSQL,  you must add the 'pgsql' flag :
      'pip install creme-crm[pgsql]==2.3' (or 'pip install -e .[pgsql]' with the source).
    - SQLite doesn't require a specific flag (see RECOMMENDATIONS).
- - Notice some of these python packages need system libraries to be installed.
+ - Notice some of these Python packages need system libraries to be installed.
    For example, here a list of Debian/Ubuntu packages you'll have to install before:
    - python-dev
    - mysql_config & libmysqlclient-dev (or libpq-dev if you want to use PostGreSQL)